scylladb/scylladb/docs/alternator/alternator.md

 * BatchWriteItem: Supported.
 Doesn't limit the number of items (DynamoDB limits to 25) or size of items (400 KB) or total request size (16 MB).
 ### Scans
+Scan and Query are mostly supported, with the following limitations:
-* Scan: As usual, projection expressions only support top-level attributes.
+* As above, projection expressions only support top-level attributes.
-  Filter expressions (to filter some of the items) partially supported:
+* Filter expressions (to filter some of the items) are only partially
-  The ScanFilter syntax is supported but FilterExpression is not yet, and only equality operator is supported so far.
+  supported: The ScanFilter syntax is currently only supports the equality operator, and the FilterExpression syntax is not yet supported at all.
-  The "Select" options which allows to count items instead of returning them is not yet supported.
-Parallel scan is not yet supported.
+* The "Select" options which allows to count items instead of returning them is not yet supported.
-* Query: Same issues as Scan above.
-Additionally, missing support for KeyConditionExpression (an alternative syntax replacing the older KeyConditions parameter which we do support).
+* Parallel scan is not yet supported.
 ### Secondary Indexes
 Global Secondary Indexes (GSI) and Local Secondary Indexes (LSI) are implemented, with the following limitations: